yezhenqing/spatial-live/_sources/guide.rst.txt

 A quick demo
 ------------

-Spatial-live has shipped with a built-in exploration demo with an intuitive and straigthforward user interface.
+Spatial-Live has shipped with a built-in exploration demo with an intuitive and straigthforward user interface.
 The left panel primarily control the activation or deactivation of various variable layers.
 When toggled to the "on" state, the corresponding layer will be added into the visual output, with the active layer indicated by a "yellow" menu item.